-- Your Case Manager works with you to coordinate discharge to home (with or without services) or to a skilled nursing facility. - Following discharge, you may receive a follow-up phone call to see how you are progressing. - 3 months after your discharge, you will receive a phone call to assess your long-term progress.
+- Your case manager works with you to coordinate discharge to home (with or without services) or to a skilled nursing facility. - Following discharge, you may receive a follow-up phone call to see how you are progressing. - Three months after your discharge, you may receive a phone call to assess your long-term progress.